zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: true

-     - The description of the payment you're creating.
+     - The description of the payment you are creating.
 This will be shown to your customer on their card or bank statement when possible.
 We truncate the description automatically according to the limits of the used payment method.
 The description is also visible in any exports you generate.